rzhigalov/miro-emails-input/README.md

 3. I want my EmailInputs to look differently on one page.
 Do I need to write complex CSS overrides?
    No, you don't have to.
 You can use `cssNamespace` to prevent collision and disable `embedCSS` to use your own stylesheet – feel free to use [emails-input.css stylesheet](https://github.com/rzhigalov/miro-emails-input/blob/master/emails-input.css) as a reference!

+4. My email is valid, but this component says it's not.
+Should I create an issue?
+   No need to.
+[There is no perfect email regex](http://emailregex.com/), but you are free to change this behaviour by chaging `options.pattern`.

-4. Why there are no tests?
+5. Why there are no tests?
    Because I am still thinking on how to test _not only_ the public API, but perform tests on internals granulary withouth breaking existing closure construct.
 If for some reason you need this component for production, please [create an issue](https://github.com/rzhigalov/miro-emails-input/issues) so I know you need tests.

-5. How can I receive changes without checking `getValues()`?
+6. How can I receive changes without checking `getValues()`?
    There are two ways to achieve that:
    1. Setup EventListener on EmailsInput node
       ```html